CUBigDataClass/debunkd-web/README.md

 #### Running the Application

 To run this application, you must have Docker installed, and the daemon must be running.
-A script has been supplied with this repository to build the container, which can be accessed with `./build`.
+A script has been supplied with this repository to build the image, which can be accessed with `./build`.
 The default name for the image that is generated is `sb-web`.
 The container can then be launched on a local port using the following: